MSc Health Psychology / Course details

 The student with the best abstract will be awarded funding to attend a national conference where they can showcase their research.
 This is a great opportunity to develop your skills and network with others in the field.

 Voluntary work placements are available.
-These are up to 72 hours (2 weeks) and can be taken over the summer or throughout the full year.
-Work placements include working in a variety of settings (eg schools, hospitals, universities and other organisations) with trained Stage 2 health psychologists and research teams.
+These are up to 75 hours and can be completed in a block over the summer or continuously throughout the full year.
+Work placements include working in a variety of settings (e.g. schools, hospitals, universities and other organisations) with trained Stage 2 health psychologists and research teams.

 Teaching and learning